 Crammed full of people and shops, get ready to weave your way through the swarms of crowds in search of souvenirs and traditional delicacies!

 Don’t miss out on one of Oaxaca’s most prominent snacks, fried spicy grasshoppers!
 Called chapulines, this local delicacy is not the best tasting food you’ll ever try… but hey, they’re cheap and likely full of protein.
 SO, don’t hesitate to dig in!
 We’ll maybe hesitate a little bit…

 After struggling through some grasshoppers, you can always sample the local tequila, called mezcal.
 While it is also produced in other areas of Mexico, mezcal is most notibly found in Oaxaca.
 Throughout the market, you’ll be able to find multiple shops willing to hand out free shots and I recommend taking full advantage of the Mexican generosity!

-Further down the street, from the main cathedral, lies an even more impressive church: the Temple de Santo Domingo.
+Further down the street from the main cathedral sits an even more impressive church: the Temple de Santo Domingo.
 Located behind a cactus garden and alongside a row of impressive palm trees, this cathedral stands out among the multitude of exquisite churches in Mexico.

 The city of Oaxaca has 300,000 inhabitants but it still retains the feel of a small community.
 It is fully walkable and easy to navigate, and in my opinion, a very liveable city.